bobbyjim/x16-corewar/README.md

     ADD #5   1	; add 5 to the number stored at the next address.
     JMP -2	#5	; jump back to the MOV

+# THE MEMORY CELL

+The memory cell is a 4 byte C struct, vaguely reminiscent of Lua opcodes:

+    opcode:     4 bits
+    a-mode:     2 bits
+    b-mode:     2 bits
+    a operand: 12 bits
+    b operand: 12 bits

+CC65 optimizes structures that are power-of-two sizes, so 4 bytes is the golden size.
+If I increased the size for whatever reason, I'd probably want to go straight up to 8 bytes and put the arena in banked RAM.
+However, that would take a performance hit, so I'd also want to put some logic up in assembly language.
+In other words, the whole effort would be a major update requiring a lot of effort.

+The operand size (signed 12 bits) limits the memory window size to 4096 cells.
+I think that's okay.
+The arena/core is a bit short of 4K cells in size.

+# Build the Commander X16 binary

+1. On the command, line, type:

+make clean

+2. Comment out "#define X16" in common.h
+3. Uncomment "#undef X16" in common.h

+4. Then, on the command line:

+make

+# Build the "CC" binary

+1. On the command line, type:

+make clean

+2. Comment out "#undef X16" in common.h
+3. Uncomment "#define X16" in common.h

+4. Then, on the command line:

+make -f Makefile.cc